dcarver1/carverd/_drafts/smallIsBeautiful.md

 It there was any doubt that Schumacher was going to hold things back to appeal to more general audience this paragraph smashed that idea.

 > How could we even begin to disarm greed and envy?
 Perhaps by being much less greedy and envious ourselves; perhaps by resisting the temptation of letting our luxuries becomes needs: and perhaps by even scrutinizing our needs to see if they cannot be simplified and reduced.
-If we do not have the strength to do any of this, could we perhaps stop applauding the type of economic "progress" which palpably lacks the basis of permanence and give what modest support we can to those who, unafraid of being denounced as cranks, work for non-violence: as conservationists, ecologist, protectors of wildlife, promoters of organic agriculture, distributists, cottage producers and so forth?
+If we do not have the strength to do any of this, could we perhaps stop applauding the type of economic "progress" which palpably lacks the basis of permanence and give what modest support we can to those who, unafraid of being denounced as cranks, work for non-violence: as conservationists, ecologist, protectors of wildlife, promoters of organic agriculture, distributes, cottage producers and so forth?
 An ounce of practice is generally worth more than a ton of theory. page 40

 This is the content that makes me want to keep reading.
 Some actionable suggestions for how to would against some a embedded force that it can literally hide in plain sight.
 It's not all doom and gloom at the individual level.
 How we act and whom we support is the basis for building a culture outside of materialism.